antiyc/start/README.md

 It's not about the money silly.

 Are you looking for investors?
-No. Join us on Demo Day.
+No. Yes.
+Maybe?
+Join us on Demo Day.

 ycombinator()
 tell us this... why don't the founders of ycombinator() run ycombinator() for founders? https://web.archive.org/web/20050324095016/http://ycombinator.com/about.html